 Moderation analysis is the process of determining whether the third variable affects the direction or strength of the relationship between a dependent variable and an independent variable.
 The easiest way to remember this is to know that the moderator variable can alter the strength of the relationship between the other two variables from strong to moderate and sometimes to nothing at all.
 A moderator is like a turn dial on relationships; when you change its values, the relationship that was observed earlier would likely change or dissolve away.

 Another example that uses the concept of moderation is the relationship between the interpersonal differences among company staff and the staff stress compared to the behavior of the resolution supervisor.
 In this case, the interpersonal differences are the independent variable, stress is the dependent variable, and the behavior of the resolution supervisor is the moderator.
 When the supervisor is not present, the relationship between employee interpersonal differences and stress is stronger compared to when the supervisor is present.
-This shows that a supervisor, whether present or not, will affect the relationship between staff’s interpersonal differences and stress.
-In other words, the moderator variable changes the direction or strength of the relation between the dependent variable and independent variable.
+This shows that a supervisor, whether present or not, will affect the relationship between the staff’s interpersonal differences and stress.
+In other words, the moderator variable changes the direction or strength of the relation between the dependent variable and the independent variable.
 To test for moderation, simply introduce an interaction variable between the moderator variable and the independent variable.

 The examples explained in each analysis should clarify the distinction between mediation and moderation variables.
 If you are still having trouble understanding the two techniques, feel free to contact us.
-Our mediation and moderation analysis assignment help experts will be happy to offer the required support.
+Our mediation and moderation analysis homework help experts will be happy to offer the required support.